Nessa Childers: Politics

 She resigned from the Parliamentary Labour Party on 5 April 2013, saying "..I no longer want to support a Government that is actually hurting people".
 She resigned from the Labour Party itself in July 2013.
 She was a non-attached MEP from 2013 to 2014.

 In June 2013, she called upon Minister Phil Hogan to convene a commission to decide on new constituency boundaries.
 She noted a reduction in European Parliamentary seats allocated to Irish constituencies, which had fallen from 12 to 11 as a consequence of the accession of Croatia to the European Union.
 She further called for a ban on the placement of election posters on local council-owned poles, but not on the more common eircom poles or Electric Ireland poles.
-The Commission was appointed in July 2013.
+The commission was appointed in July 2013.

 In January 2014, Childers announced that she would switch from the East constituency to the Dublin constituency at the 2014 European Parliament election.
 For the 2014 election the East constituency was abolished with the northern part transferred to the new Midlands–North-West constituency, and the southern part transferred to the South constituency.

 Childers was elected for the Dublin constituency at the 2014 European election.
 On 18 June 2014, she was re-admitted to the Progressive Alliance of Socialists and Democrats (S&D).
 In 2017, Childers stated she would not contest the 2019 European Parliament elections.

-Childers is a member of the Advisory Panel of DiEM25.
+Childers is a member of the Advisory Panel of Democracy in Europe Movement 2025.